domRiddle/ASF/Escrow.md

 Firstly create new empty ```Bot.maFile``` file in ASF ```config``` directory.
 Remember that it should be ```Bot.maFile``` and NOT ```Bot.maFile.txt```, Windows likes to hide known extensions by default.

 Now launch WinAuth as usual.
 Right click on Steam icon and select "Show SteamGuard and Recovery Code".
 Then check "Allow copy".
-You should notice familiar to you JSON structure on the bottom of the window, starting with ```{"shared_secret```.
+You should notice familiar to you JSON structure on the bottom of the window, starting with ```{```.
 Copy whole text into a ```Bot.maFile``` file created by you in previous step.

 **Notice:** Under some circumstances WinAuth can actually generate wrong JSON for ASF.
 If you notice following property in your generated JSON: